MutheuTheAnalyst/Python_Project_1/README.md

   ## Data Visualization.
   ### 1) Heatmap to display correlation between the dataset variables.

-  - The heatmap displays information about which variables are highly correlated with each other, either positively or negatively.
+  - The heatmap displays information about the extent of correlation between variables.The variables can either be positively correlated( 0 > x < 1) or negatively correlated(-1 > x < 0).

   - **Code:**